zendesk-jakelunn/local-amazon-connect-ccp-log-parser/README.md

 1. **Clone or download this script** to your local machine

-2. **Create a virtual environment** (recommended to avoid Homebrew Python conflicts): cd /Users/{user}/Documents/Dev/Utilities/localCCP python3 -m venv venv source venv/bin/activate
+2. **Create a virtual environment** (recommended to avoid Homebrew Python conflicts): cd {directory where this repo was cloned into}

-text
+python3 -m venv venv
+source venv/bin/activate

 3. **Install dependencies**:
 pip install matplotlib

-text

 ## Directory Structure

 Create the following directory structure:

 localCCP/

 ├── ccp_log_parser.py

 ├── README.md

 ├── agentLogsToParse/

 │ ├── agent-log-11.txt
 │ ├── agent-log-12.txt
 │ └── ...

 └── venv/

-text

 Place all CCP log files you want to analyze in the `agentLogsToParse/` directory.